 - Remove the power supply cable from its connector by pulling it parallel to the logic board. - ★ During reassembly of the logic board, pay attention to the position of the I/O connectors.
 When the board is back in the case, insert a USB or Thunderbolt cable into one of the connectors to align it perfectly.

-To reassemble your device, follow these instructions in reverse and use our [Adhesive Strips Guide](#) to reattach the display glass.
+To reassemble your device, follow these instructions in reverse order.